-51 Some notes on this point in Watt 1994a: 249-252 and Nicosia forthcoming a.
+Some notes on this point in Watt 1994a: 249-252 and Nicosia forthcoming a.

-52 See Nicosia forthcoming c and d.
+See Nicosia 2024a and forthcoming b.

-53 For an introduction to this topic, see Watt 1994a: 249-252.
+For an introduction to this topic, see Watt 1994a: 249-252.

-54 Kennedy 2003: x.
-See Cribiore 2001: 220-44.
+Kennedy 2003: x.
+See Cribiore 2001: 220-244.
 For the most recent bibliographical tool on progymnasmata, see Chiron 2017.

-55 See the discussion in Heath 2002, esp.
+See the discussion in Heath 2002, esp.
 141-143.
 As for the date given to Theon's progymnasmata, which is debated, I used here the one provided in Heath 2002: 129.
 See also Patillon 1997: viii-xvi.

-56 Aelius Theon, 1997 edition; Hermogenes of Tarsus, 2008 edition; Libanius, 2009 edition; Aphtonius, 2008 edition; Nicolaus the Sophist 1913; John of Sardis, 1928 edition.
+Aelius Theon, 1997 edition; Hermogenes of Tarsus, 2008 edition; Libanius, 2009 edition; Aphtonius, 2008 edition; Nicolaus the Sophist, 1913 edition; John of Sardis, 1928 edition.
 I will not address the collections of progymnasmata composed after the ninth century, such as those by Nikephoros Basilakes and Nikephoros Chrysoberges.

-57 Kennedy 2003: ix.
+Kennedy 2003: ix.

-have received Syriac or Arabic translations.58 How come we find many similarities between these exercises and Antony's handbook?
+translations.
+How come we find many similarities between these exercises and Antony's handbook?

 We first need to address a long-asked question: could Antony have read progymnasmata collections directly in Greek?
-As with most aspects of Antony's life and activity, it is quite difficult to give a definitive answer.59 If, on the one hand, there is no hard evidence speaking against Antony's competence in Greek, the same can be said for the opposite.
-However, if we consider how different from their originals are the Syriac translations of the quotations from Greek works found in Antony's treatise, it is indeed hard to posit a direct derivation from Greek.60 A relevant aspect to consider is that none of the progymnastic authors is mentioned by name and, given that Antony consistently refers to his sources alongside the excerpts he uses, it is difficult to suppose that he had original (or translated) progymnastic collections in front of him.
+As with most aspects of Antony's life and activity, it is quite difficult to give a definitive answer.
+If, on the one hand, there is no hard evidence speaking against Antony's competence in Greek, the same can be said for the opposite.
+However, if we consider how different from their originals the Syriac translations of the quotations from Greek works found in Antony's treatise are, it is indeed hard to posit a direct derivation from Greek.
+A relevant aspect to consider is that none of the progymnastic authors is mentioned by name and, given that Antony consistently refers to his sources alongside the excerpts he uses, it is difficult to suppose that he had original (or translated) progymnastic collections in front of him.